RI-imaging/DryMass/docs/tutorials/t01_ri_bead.rst

 that are ideal test objects for quantitative phase imaging.
 The DryMass command :ref:`section_dm_analyze_sphere` can estimate the average refractive index of such homogeneous objects.
-This is a short tutorial that will reproduce the data presented in `supplementary figure 2a <https://arxiv.org/src/1706.00715v3/anc/S02_2D_phase_measurements.pdf>`_ of reference :cite:`Schuermann2017`.
+This is a short tutorial that will analyze data previously presented in `supplementary figure 2a <https://arxiv.org/src/1706.00715v3/anc/S02_2D_phase_measurements.pdf>`_ of reference :cite:`Schuermann2017`.
+Instead of a simple edge-detection algorithm, DryMass will perform a 2D image fit to determine the radii and refractive indices :cite:`Mueller2018`.

 Prerequisites
 -------------